judexzhu/knowledgebase/network-ethernet1-dell-n4032.md

     *  VLAN4 = DMZ network
     *  VLAN5 = customer external network

+ * First, setup the switch with the standard base configuration as shown above
  * To configure the switch, access the command-line interface (via serial console or via telnet)
  * Login using the "admin" account created in basic setup
  * Enter privileged mode, and set the switch hostname ("coresw1" in the example below):